IdentityServer/Documentation/docs/advanced/customServices.md

 * `new Registration<T>(T singleton)`
     * Registers the `singleton` instance passed as a singleton implementation of the `T` interface.
 * `new Registration<T>(Func<IDependencyResolver, T> factory)`
-    * Registers a callback function that will be invoked to returns an implementation of the `T` interface.
+    * Registers a callback function that will be invoked to return an implementation of the `T` interface.

 ```csharp
 var factory = new IdentityServerServiceFactory();